FrankLef/cookiecutter-proj/README.md

     ├── README.md                 <- The top-level README for developers using this project.
     ├── data                      <- Data directories used throughout the project.
     │   ├── raw                   <- The original, immutable data dump.
+    │   ├── temp                  <- Temporary folder.
+These files can be deleted.
     ├── docs                      <- GitHub pages website.
     │   ├── explanation.md        <- Understanding-oriented documentation.
     │   ├── how-to-guides.md      <- Problem-oriented documentation.